IBM/operator-collection-sdk/docs/spec.md

 ## Operator ClusterRoles Permission

 Operator ClusterRoles Permission defines cluster-wide Operator permissions that the `OperatorCollection` will make available within the Kubernetes cluster.
 An `OperatorCollection` can optionally create clusterrole permissions.
+The following fields can be used to create each clusterRole.

 | Key               | Required | Type            | Description                                                                                                                                                                                                                                     |
 | ----------------- | -------- | --------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |